Heading to NYC? We share how to spend 2 days in New York City in this NYC itinerary, including the best sights and how to get around NYC.

 Day 2 in NYC

-After spending a night in one of the best places to stay in NYC , it is time for another day exploring NYC.
+After spending a night in one of the best places to stay in NYC , it is time for another day exploring in your 2 days in New York City itinerary.

-Start early and head to the Empire State Building for opening time.
+Start early and head to the Empire State Building for opening time; one of the best places to visit in NYC.
 The mesmerizing view from 102 story skyscraper in Manhattan will take you to a different world altogether.

 On the 86th floor, there is an observation deck to watch the sunrise paired with a 90-IN-90 tour, including a one-and-a-half-hour show on the monument’s rich history.